TheSomethingSomethingCompany/secret-forest/docs/weekly logs/team_log.md

   - Test other teams' project
 - Set Up Facial Blurring Using AWS Rekognition + Lambda
     - Deploy Assets
+- Implemented PFP Functionality
+  - Retrieval of PFP from the File System
+  - Edit/Change PFP from the Edit Profile Page
+- Display User Info In Nav Bar

 ## Accomplishments